 Practical Solution: Tone Shaping and Gluing

-Example: For a lofi vocal sample, use EQ to boost midrange warmth, followed by light compression to bring out the performance’s nuances while adding a vintage, nostalgic character.
+Example: For a vocal sample, use EQ to boost the midrange, emphasizing warmth, and follow with light compression to capture the subtle nuances of the performance, enhancing its nostalgic feel.

 Step 4: Parallel Processing for Depth